 Q: Can I place my fire pit on patio decking or tiles?

-- Yes, you certainly can, however we advise that you should place a heat resistant or clay tile and raise it on breeze-blocks between your wooden decking or non-heat resistant tiles and your fire pit.
+- Yes it is possible, however we advise that you should place a heat resistant or clay tile and raise it on breeze-blocks between your wooden decking or non-heat resistant tiles and your fire pit.

 - Whilst many of our fire pits come with bases or stands, these too give off residual heat that may damage sensitive materials such as wooden patios or non-heat resistant tiles, however the taller the base the less heat will transfer.